Property tax relief credit

 For the 2018 property tax relief credit, income is defined as 2016 federal adjusted gross income (FAGI) modified so that:

 - the net amount of loss reported on Federal Schedule C, D, E or F doesn’t exceed $3,000;

 - the net amount of any other separate category of loss doesn’t exceed $3,000; and

 - the aggregate amount of all losses doesn’t exceed $15,000.

-- For the 2019 property tax relief credit, income is defined using 2017 FAGI with the modifications above.
+Note: for the 2019 property tax relief credit, income will be defined using 2017 FAGI with the modifications above.

-The property tax credit program began in 2016, and will be fully phased in by 2019.
-See 2018 and 2019 property tax relief credit amounts for additional information.
+The property tax credit program began in 2016, and will be fully phased in in 2019.
+See Property tax relief credit amounts for additional information.